-viocli recover [-d NAME] {-n NODE1... | -r ROLE1... [-n NODE1...]} [-dn BACKUP -nfs NFS-VOLUME]
+viocli recover [-d NAME] {-n NODE1... | -r ROLE1... [-n NODE1...]} [-dn BACKUP -nfs NFS-VOLUME] [-verbose]

-Parameter Mandatory or Optional Description -d NAME or deployment NAME Optional Name of the deployment to use.
-If you do not enter a value, the default deployment is used. -n,node NODE Mandatory unless -r is used.
+Mandatory or Parameter Optional Description -d NAME or -- Optional Name of the deployment to use. deployment NAME If you do not enter a value, the default deployment is used. -n,--node NODE Mandatory unless -r is used.
 Recovers one or more nodes.
-You can specify multiple nodes separated with commas.
-To display the nodes in your deployment, use the viocli show command.
-The values shown in the VM Name column can be used as arguments for this parameter.
+You can specify multiple nodes separated with comma To display the nodes in your deployment, use the viocli show command.
+The value shown in the VM Name column can be used as arguments for this command.
 For example, the following command recovers two nodes from the specified NFS backup file. viocli recover -n VIO-DB-0 VIO-DB-1 -dn vio_os_db_20150830215406 -nfs 10.146.29.123:/backups -r ROLE orrole ROLE Mandatory unless -n is used.
 Recovers all nodes assigned to the specified role.
 You can specify multiple roles separated with commas.
 You can also specify -n or --node in the same command to recover additional nodes that are not assigned to that role.
 To display the roles in your deployment, use the viocli show command.
 The values shown in the Role column can be used as arguments for this parameter.
-For example, the following command recovers the nodes assigned to the DB role from the specified NFS backup file. viocli recover -r DB -dn vio_os_db_20150830215406 -nfs 10.146.29.123:/backups

-Parameter Mandatory or Optional Description -dn BACKUP or dir-name BACKUP Mandatory for full OpenStack database recovery Folder containing the OpenStack database backup files.
-OpenStack database backup folders are in vio_os_db_yyyymmddhhmmss format.
-This parameter is mandatory when recovering the following items: For an HA deployment: the DB role or all three database nodes (VIO-DB-0, VIO-DB-1 and VIO-DB-2) For a compact or tiny deployment: the ControlPlane role or the VIO-ControlPlane-node -nfs NFS-VOLUME Mandatory for full OpenStack database recovery Name or IP address of the target NFS volume and directory in the format remote-host:/remote-dir.
-For example: 192.168.1.77:/backups This parameter is mandatory when recovering the following items: For an HA deployment: the DB role or all three database nodes (VIO-DB-0, VIO-DB-1 and VIO-DB-2) For a compact or tiny deployment: the ControlPlane role or the VIO-ControlPlane-node viocli restore Command
+For example, the following command recovers the nodes assigned to the DB role from the specified NFS backup file. -dn BACKUP or Mandatory for viocli recover -r DB -dn vio_os_db_20150830215406 -nfs 10.146.29.123:/backups Folder containing the OpenStack database backup files.
+OpenStack database backup dir-name BACKUP full OpenStack folders are in vio_os_db yyyymmddhhmmss format. database This parameter is mandatory when recovering the following items: recovery ■ For an HA deployment: the DB role or all three database nodes (VIO-DB-0, VIO-DB-1 and VIO-DB-2) For a compact or tiny deployment: the ControlPlane role or the VIO-ControlPlane node -nfs NFS-VOLUME Mandatory for full OpenStack Name or IP address of the target NFS volume and directory in the format remote-host: remote-dir. database For example: 192.168.1.77:/backups recovery This parameter is mandatory when recovering the following items: ■ For an HA deployment: the DB role or all three database nodes (VIO-DB-0, VIO-DB-: and VIO-DB-2) For a compact or tiny deployment: the ControlPlane role or the VIO-ControlPlane node verbose Optional Displays output in verbose mode.

-You can also run viocli recover -h or viocli recover -help to display the parameters for the command.
+You can also run viocli recover -h or viocli recover --help to display the parameters for the command.